Quirky Cool Facts and Secrets of the Louvre Museum in Paris

 Napoleon's avowed goal was to have the world's best art museum.
 He sought to "create a museum of France with a wonderful collection of art from all around the world."
 He enlarged the museum's collection through military trophies, private donations, and personal commissions.

 When Napoleon abdicated in 1815, the museum reverted to its previous name.
 Many, but not all, looted objects were returned.
 The Louvre's Egyptian collection is from Napoleon's conquests.
+You can actually see what the Louvre looked like during Napoleon II's time.
+There are drawings in the Napoleon apartment so the Richelieu wing.

 3. The Louvre Spurned Art Collector Peggy Guggenheim